 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Buying gifts for cruisers is hard – we have limited space and tend to live minimalist lifestyles.
-But, there are plenty of items out there that are great gifts for cruisers!
+But there are plenty of items out there that are exceptional gifts for cruisers!

 For the Active Sailor

-Dyneema is incredibly useful around the boat, and though it’s expensive, small amounts are often needed for projects.
+Dyneema is incredibly useful around the boat, and though it’s expensive, we often need small amounts for projects.
 Soft shackles and eye-splices are common projects.